flare-foundation/docs/docs/user/staking/staking-flarestake.md

 2. Click **Access Wallet**.
 3. Click **Ledger**.

-    Make sure your Ledger device is plugged in, it is unlocked with your PIN, and the Avalanche app is running
+    Make sure your Ledger device is plugged in, it is unlocked with your PIN, and the Avalanche app is running.

     ??? info "Installing the Avalanche application"